dotnet/AspNetCore.Docs/aspnetcore/mvc/models/validation.md

 * A value is considered present only if input is entered for it.
 Therefore, client-side validation handles non-nullable types the same as nullable types.
 * Whitespace in a string field is considered valid input by the jQuery Validation [required](https://jqueryvalidation.org/required-method/) method.
 Server-side validation considers a required string field invalid if only whitespace is entered.

-As noted earlier, non-nullable types are treated as though they had a `[Required]` attribute.
-That means you get client-side validation even if you don't apply the `[Required]` attribute.
+As noted earlier, non-nullable types are treated as though they had a `[Required(AllowEmptyStrings = true)]` attribute.
+That means you get client-side validation even if you don't apply the `[Required(AllowEmptyStrings = true)]` attribute.
 But if you don't use the attribute, you get a default error message.
 To specify a custom error message, use the attribute.

 ## [Remote] attribute